 Philadelphia Catastrophic Injury Lawyer

 If you've suffered a catastrophic injury due to an auto accident, workplace accident, slip and fall or any other accident caused by the negligence of another, an aggressive trial lawyer can help you recover the compensation you deserve.
 You may face a lifetime of expensive care, care that you shouldn't have to cover.
-A Philadelphia catastrophic injury attorney from Alva & Shuttleworth, LLC can fight for what's owed to you.
+A Philadelphia catastrophic injury attorney from Alva Foster & Moscow, LLC can fight for what's owed to you.
 Call us today at (215) 665-1695 to schedule a consultation.

 We serve clients with catastrophic injuries throughout the Philadelphia area, including in Chester County, Bucks County, Montgomery County and Delaware County.